stephenverderame/cpp_book/src/exceptions/noexcept.md

 ## Noexcept

 We saw how `std::exception::what()` is defined as `noexcept`.
-This means that it cannot throw an exception or if it did, a fatal error has ocurred.
-Any exception that propogates out of a `noexcept` function calls `std::terminate` and ends the program.
-So you should declare functions that do not throw, or only throw in really bad situations (like memory allocation failures), as `noexcept`.
+This means that it cannot throw an exception, or a thrown exception indicates a fatal error.
+Any exception that propagates out of a `noexcept` function calls `std::terminate` and ends the program.
+So you should declare functions that do not throw, or only throw to indicate program-terminating failures (like memory allocation failures), as `noexcept`.
 Furthermore, a `noexcept` function permits the compiler to optimize away error handling infrastructure for that function.
-So it's good practice to declare everything that you can as `noexcept`.
+So it's a good idea to declare everything that you can as `noexcept`.

 ```C++
 int add(int a, int b) noexcept {